EE

 2025-12-01By Enzo Enrico

-The app uses your device's camera to track hand poses in real time, mapping finger positions and wrist movements directly to audio parameters.
-Raise one finger to select a track.
+The app uses the device camera to track hand poses in real time, then maps finger positions and wrist movement to audio controls.
+Raise one finger to pick a track.
 Move your hand up to crank the volume.
-Rotate your wrist to shift the pitch.
+Rotate your wrist to bend the pitch.
 Point both index fingers to carve out a loop region.
-It all happens at camera frame rate, with no noticeable latency.
+The whole loop runs at camera frame rate, so the controls feel immediate instead of like a science demo with lag.

 The gesture vocabulary

-Left hand — track selection.
-Raise 1 to 4 fingers to highlight one of four audio channels.
-The app counts your extended fingers by comparing the Y position of each fingertip against its corresponding PIP (proximal interphalangeal) joint — if the tip is higher on screen, the finger is up.
-Hold the gesture for one second and a progress bar fills up to lock in the selection.
+Left hand: track selection.
+Raise 1 to 4 fingers to choose one of four audio channels.
+The app counts extended fingers by comparing each fingertip's Y position against its matching PIP (proximal interphalangeal) joint.
+If the tip is higher on screen, the finger is up.
+Hold the gesture for one second and a progress bar fills until the selection locks.

 Track selection with the left hand

-Right hand — volume and pitch.
-Open your right hand (3+ fingers visible) and move it up or down to control volume.
-Rotate your wrist to shift pitch in semitones, from -2 to +2 ST. Both controls use relative deltas rather than absolute positions — the app accumulates frame-over-frame differences, which makes the controls feel smooth and avoids the jitter you'd get from raw tracking coordinates.
+Right hand: volume and pitch.
+Open your right hand with 3 or more fingers visible, then move it up or down to control volume.
+Rotate your wrist to shift pitch in semitones, from -2 to +2 ST. Both controls use relative deltas instead of absolute positions.
+The app accumulates frame-over-frame changes, which smooths out the jitter you get from raw tracking coordinates.

 Volume and pitch control with the right hand

-Both hands — timeline.
+Both hands: timeline.
 Point both index fingers at the same height to enter timeline mode.
-The horizontal spread between your fingertips defines a quantized loop region (in 25% increments).
-Segment changes don't snap immediately — they're bar-quantized, meaning they queue up and apply at the next bar boundary based on BPM.
-This keeps the audio musically in sync even when you're reshaping the loop on the fly.
+The horizontal spread between your fingertips defines a quantized loop region in 25% increments.
+Segment changes don't snap immediately.
+They're bar-quantized, so they queue up and apply at the next bar boundary based on BPM.
+You can reshape the loop while the audio stays in time.

 Timeline control with both hands